 Multiple fonts or one?

-Using several fonts at once adds energy and could even make things look a little busy, indicating a brand that’s full of ideas and always has something new happening.
+Using several fonts at once adds energy and could even make things look a little busy, indicating a brand that’s full of ideas and always has something new happening – which would be ideal on a Flyer or Postcard.
 Sticking to a single font means you’ll come across as calm, purposeful and deliberate, with a no-fuss approach to getting things done.
+Probably more suitable for a branded Notebook.

 Script and decorative fonts